tytydraco/yessleep/out/I_Survived_Because_My_Brother_Once_Made_a_Joke_About_Bathroom_Stalls.md

 My mama always told me a real man doesn't need foul words to make a point, and I believed her enough that I'm twenty-seven years old now and the worst thing that comes out of my mouth on a regular day is "shoot" or "dang it."
 I know how meek that probably sounds.
-I've been called soft my whole life, by my brother mostly, who isn't soft about anything, who joined the army at eighteen and came back at twenty-two talking different than the rest of us.
+I've been called soft my whole life—by my brother, Butch, mostly—who isn't soft about anything, who joined the army at eighteen, and who came back at twenty-two talking different than the rest of us.
 But I am who my mama raised, and there's exactly one word I let myself say when things go bad, and it isn't much of a word at all.

 *Damn*.